 MERLOT Classics Award for Exemplary Learning Material-Teacher Education, presented at the Online Learning Consortium Conference, April 2017

-“Make a More Inclusive Syllabus with Tulane’s Accessible Syllabus Project” The Chronicle of Higher Education, June 24, 2016
+“Make a More Inclusive Syllabus with Tulane’s Accessible Syllabus Project” The Chronicle of Higher Education, Prof Hacker, 24 June 2016

 “Tulane’s Accessible Syllabus Site” Peer Reviewed by MERLOT, California State Digital Resources Database

-Featured on teaching center websites and university pedagogy blogs, including Wake Forest, UC Berkeley, Boise State University, Ohio State, Penn State, University of Vermont, University of Colorado, San Francisco State, St. Cloud State, DePaul, Stetson, Rochester Institute of Technology, Polk State College, Metropolitan State University of Denver, Innovative Course Learning Group, and SETDA EdTech Update.
-(Updated 4-2017)
+Featured on teaching center websites and university pedagogy sites, including Wake Forest, UC Berkeley, Boise State University, Ohio State, Penn State, University of Houston, University of Vermont, University of Colorado, San Francisco State, Mount Holyoke, St. Cloud State, DePaul, Stetson, Rochester Institute of Technology, Polk State College, Metropolitan State University of Denver, Innovative Course Learning Group, and SETDA EdTech Update.
+(Updated 8-2017)